olukayodepaul/BIMip/MESSAGE.md

 ## 📩 Message

-The `Message` is the core Data Transfer Object (DTO) for all conversational and control events.
-It encapsulates the content, security metadata (encryption and signature), and routing information.
+`Message` as the core Data Transfer Object (DTO), the Message secures and routes all communication.
+It encapsulates the content, necessary security metadata (encryption and signature), and address information such as the sender (from) and recipient (to).

 ### Protobuf Definition